runatlantis/org/GOVERNANCE.md

 - Periodically attend the recurring steering committee meetings to provide input
 - In general, continue to be willing to spend at least 25% of their time working on Atlantis (~1.25 business days per week)

-The current list of maintainers for each repository is published and updated in each repo’s OWNERS.md file.
+Each repository's current list of maintainers is published and updated in each repo’s OWNERS.md file.

 #### Removing a core-contributor or maintainer